wasp-lang/wasp/web/docs/auth/overview.md

 In Wasp, in this case:

-- You need to define the new backend fields
+- you need to define the fields that you want saved in the database,
-- You need to customize the `SignupForm`
+- you need to customize the `SignupForm`.

 Other times, you might need to add some **extra UI** elements to the form, like a checkbox for terms of service.
 In this case, customizing only the UI components is enough.

 Let's see how to do both.

-### 1. Defining Extra Backend Fields
+### 1. Defining Extra Fields

-If we want to **save** some extra fields in our signup process, we need to tell our backend they exist.
+If we want to **save** some extra fields in our signup process, we need to tell our app they exist.

 We do that by defining an object where the keys represent the field name, and the values are functions that receive the data sent from the client and return the value of the field.